 Where to eat Chicken Stuffed Eggplant?

 Most of the restaurants in Turkey cook Stuffed Eggplant with ground beef; however, there are few restaurants that exist to cook this dish with chicken meat.
-For some reason, if you ever visit Konya city, I recommend you to stop by at Kos Lezzet Sofrasi restaurant to eat Chicken Stuffed Eggplant.
+For some reason, if you ever visit Konya city, I recommend you to stop by Kos Lezzet Sofrasi restaurant to eat Chicken Stuffed Eggplant.

 Chicken Stuffed Eggplant